|

 one of the more powerful Champagne nobles.
 The conflict broke into

-open warfare in 1215, and was not resolved until after Theobald came
+open warfare in 1215, and was not resolved until after Thibaut came

 of age in 1222.
-At that time Theobald and Blanca bought out their
+At that time Thibaut and Blanca bought out their

 rights for a substantial monetary payment.
 Her brother Sancho VII of